dana-rocha/ada-build-curriculum/round-2/intro-to-python/notes/lesson2-grammar.md

 * Classes are data along with the operations we can do to that data.
 * Objects are instances of a class
-* Almost all data in Pyuthon is saved as an object
+* Almost all data in Python is saved as an object

 Example:
 * 1 , 2, 3 are instances of the class `int` but instead: `<class 'int'>`